Pritam-coder884/web-weaver-round-3/question-2/Readme.md

 # Question 2

-You work for Webwiz organization in the Frontend Development Team.
+You work for Zairzest organization in the Frontend Development Team.
 You are working on a project to be displayed in a show.
 Your team leader Kumar Shantanu asked you to implement the following funtionality in a webpage.

 - You are provided with boilerplate code.
 - There are three blocks: inner, middle and outer.